 H.R.
-5439, 109th Congress, Second Session, the Orphan Works Act of 2006.
+5439, 109th Congress, Second Session, the Orphan Works Act of 2006

 The Orphan Works Act of 2006 incorporated many of the recommendations of the Copyright Office and was introduced and reported by the House Subcommittee on Courts, the Internet, and Intellectual Property in May 2006.
 This bill was later imbedded in an omnibus copyright bill, appearing as Title II of The Copyright Modernization Act of 2006 (H.R.
 6052).
 The bill provided significantly greater detail than the Copyright Office's proposed language, including setting forth specific standards to establish what is a "reasonably diligent search."
 However, no orphan works legislation was passed by the end of the 109th Congress' adjournment.

 H.R.
-5889, 110th Congress, Second Session, the Orphan Works Act of 2008.
-Introduced on April 24, 2008 by Representative Howard Berman, the Orphan Works Act of 2008 resembles the prior Congress' orphan works legislation although it has substantial differences.
-The bill would add a new § 514 to the Copyright Act entitled "Limitation on remedies in cases involving orphan works."
-It would essentially implement the Copyright Office's proposal to limit liability for an infringing use of an orphan work.
-As a prerequisite to qualifying for the limitation, the infringer must satisfy several conditions:31
+5889, 110th Congress, Second Session, the Orphan Works Act of 2008

+Introduced on April 24, 2008 by Representative Howard Berman, the Orphan Works Act of 2008 resembled the 109th Congress's orphan works legislation although it had substantial differences.
+The bill would have added a new § 514 to the Copyright Act entitled "Limitation on remedies in cases involving orphan works."
+It essentially would have implemented the Copyright Office's proposal to limit liability for an infringing use of an orphan work.
+As a prerequisite to qualifying for the limitation, the infringer would have had to satisfy several conditions: